Clloyd3267/PyOccumap/README.md

 # PyOccumap

 A simple Python based occupancy grid map.

+CDL=> It would be cool if this were a proper readme, but that comes later ;)